-ET_O Reference Annual Evapotranspiration Rate, in inches per year is

-56.4 for the City of Riverside.
+- ET0 Reference Annual Evapotranspiration Rate, in inches per year is 56.4 for the City of Riverside.
 Refer to this Appendix, Section III.

-Definitions for monthly ET_O values

-0.62 Conversion Factor, to gallons

-ETAF ET Adjustment Factor (ETAF) for the MAWA calculations are as follows: ETAF is 0.55 for residential areas and 0.45 for nonresidential areas.

-LA Landscape Area including SLA, in square feet

-SLA Special Landscape Area (SLA), in square feet.
-Refer to the

-Definitions for additional information regarding SLA
+Definitions for monthly ET0 values - 0.62 Conversion Factor, to gallons - ETAF ET Adjustment Factor (ETAF) for the MAWA calculations are as follows: ETAF is 0.55 for residential areas and 0.45 for non-residential areas. - Landscape Area including SLA, in square feet - Special Landscape Area (SLA), in square feet.
+Refer to the Definitions for additional information regarding SLA

-Refer to Section IV.
-Examples and Worksheets for additional guidance on how to calculate the ETWU and MAWA.

-Also, see the City of Riverside's website, www.riversideca.gov

-Estimated Total Water Use (ETWU)
+• Estimated Total Water Use (ETWU)